Buff-oG/Galactic-Contention-Server-Template/README.md

 <br><br>

 Any errors on maps with the "_DEV or "_WIP" extension is not supported in Discord "#bug-report" nor on GitHub.
-These levels or layers are for test purposes only.
+These levels and layers are for test purposes only.

 Make sure to copy these files into the proper directory!
 If you have any questions, feel free to leave a comment, fork or etc.